Advanced Options / Configuration

 BinaryName = "/usr/bin/custom-container-runtime"

-K3s will automatically detect and configure the NVIDIA container runtime if it is present when K3s starts.
+K3s will automatically detect alternative container runtimes if they are present when K3s starts.
+Supported container runtimes are:

 1. Install the nvidia-container package repository on the node by following the instructions at: https://nvidia.github.io/libnvidia-container/